toddcf/toddcf-author/README.md

 ### Music

 - Each novel and short story has its own dedicated page for music.
+- Artwork for each album.
+Is also link to Amazon.
+  - Hover: Image brightens and zooms toward you.
+- Album title (text): style hover effects, etc.
 - Nav:
   - Drops down when user scrolls down.
 - Footer: